This tasty paleo beef goulash is an amazing stew that is loaded with flavor. It is the perfect dish for when you need to feed a hungry crowd.

-Like pretty much any “stew-like” dish this one doesn’t really need anything extra to go with it.
-With that said, you can always make some zucchini pasta, cauliflower rice or something similar to go with it if you do want something extra to eat.
+Like pretty much any stew, this does not really need anything extra to go with it.
+With that said, you can always make some zucchini pasta, cauliflower rice, or something similar to go with it.

-If you love leftovers, then you will be glad to hear that this dish will reheat pretty well.
-Simply store in the fridge or freezer and then heat whenever you need it.
-It should last a few days in the fridge or a few months in the freezer.
+If you love leftovers, you will be glad to hear that this dish will reheat nicely.
+Simply store in the fridge or freezer and then heat whenever you need some food.
+The leftovers should last a few days in the fridge or a few months in the freezer.

-A great way to see how to do this recipe is to check out the video below.
+A great way to see how to make this paleo beef goulash is to check out the video below.
 It will take through the entire process from start to finish without chewing up too much of your time.
 You can also find the full written recipe right under the video.

 Paleo Beef Goulash Recipe